 - Adjust oven rack to upper middle position.
 Preheat broiler.

-- Place the ginger and butter in a small bowl and beat with electric beaters until smooth and fluffy.
+- Place 1 heaping Tablespoon ginger and ½ cup butter in a small bowl and beat with electric beaters until smooth and fluffy.
 Set aside.
 Note: This step can be prepared the day before assembly and serving.

 - Place about 30 squares of bread on a baking sheet.
 Place under broiler and toast on both sides, watching carefully to prevent burning.
 Usually, when the little breads start to curl up, I know they're ready to turn over.
 Don't worry, they'll flatten back out as they toast on the second side.